File Access Monitoring

 -v /sys/kernel/btf/vmlinux:/var/lib/tetragon/btf \

-With the file applied we can attach tetra to observe events again:
+With the tracing policy applied you can attach tetra to observe events again:

 kubectl exec -ti -n kube-system ds/tetragon -c tetragon -- tetra getevents -o compact --pods xwing